THE PERFECT BORDER

 Landscape curbing is taking America as a go-to for the best-looking lawns with the easiest maintenance.

-As a leader in the industry we have helped many businesses across the states and Canada become better service providers for their clients and helped the industry grow in many ways.
+As a leader in the landscape curbing industry, we have helped many businesses across the states and Canada become better service providers for their clients and helped the industry grow in many ways.

-When someone pays for a project to be installed, they are not only expecting certain levels of professionalism and quality of the people but also their aptitude in the service they are providing.
+When someone pays for a concrete project to be installed, or for some type of lawn care service, they are not only expecting certain levels of professionalism and quality of the people but also their aptitude in the service they are providing.
 We try to help our students understand that landscape curbing is simply someone adding a curb to a yard.
 Whereas the A Better Edge complete border system involves a very professional look at the way the client will use the system for many years and how it will hold up.

 One of the areas most concerning to us is final placement of the concrete.
 If a lawn border is placed along a street or butts up to a sidewalk or curb, there are certain things that should be considered.

 What is the chance that the new concrete will become a tripping hazard for someone on the sidewalk?

 Also, if the ‘landscape curbing’ is placed near a street curb, as cars are turning around the damage can easily occur.
 Leaving a homeowner with a nasty mess that just doesn’t look pleasing to anyone.

 In each situation, we are mindful of several things, including the driveway height so there is not a driving or tripping hazard as well as how the yard will mow when it meets the driveway, sidewalk or other typical home elements.